Here's what's in a $25,000 taco

 You have a spare $25,000 (£20,000, AU$33,000) kicking around.
 You could buy a new car or pay down your mortgage.
 Or you could buy a taco at the Grand Velas Los Cabos resort in Cabo San Lucas, Mexico.
-The luxury taco is now on the menu at the resort's Frida restaurant.
+The luxury taco, which doubles as a marketing stunt, now appears on the menu at the resort's Frida restaurant.

 So what's in a $25,000 taco?
 It's certainly a couple steps up from fast-food chain Taco Bell.
 The extravagant food item comes with a gold-flake-infused corn tortilla stuffed with Kobe beef, langoustine, caviar and black-truffle brie cheese.
 The salsa uses chili peppers, ultra-premium tequila and civet coffee (that's coffee pooped out by a cat-like creature).